Tharindu714/WiFiSentinel-OpenSource-App/README.md

-Below is a detailed, professional introduction you can include in your release notes.
-It outlines the vision, features, and download instructions for WiFiSentinel in an attractive, unique style:

----

 # Introducing WiFiSentinel – Your Ultimate Wi-Fi Security Auditor 📶

 Welcome to **WiFiSentinel**, the all-in-one desktop application designed to keep your Wi-Fi network secure, optimized, and always under your control.
 In today's connected world, monitoring your network's performance and security is more important than ever, and WiFiSentinel is here to help.